BlankWriterB/Lagos-Air-Quality-Prediction/README.md

 The objective is to model and forecast air quality in Lagos to support public health and policy decisions.
 This entails:
-• Utilize Machine Learning to predict PM2.5 values.
+• Utilize Machine Learning to predict PM2.5 values. <br>
-BOLUWATIFE OGBONNA
 • Analyze the key drivers and temporal patterns that propagate dangerous pollution levels.
 **Dataset**